 Lack of necessities like heat, food, and water.

-- Untreated medical or mental conditions.
+Untreated medical or mental conditions.

-- Progressively worsening medical or mental conditions.
+Progressively worsening medical or mental conditions.

 Insufficient living environment: too hot, too cold; not enough lighting, ventilation, or room; insect or animal infestation, etc.

 The person(s) charged with caring for your neglected loved one can be held responsible for injuries the loved one suffers.
 If the caregiver was an institution – like a nursing home or assisted living facility – their neglect is not only illegal, it qualifies as a breach of contract.
-You should take action as soon as you suspect that abuse is going on.
+You should take action and contact an Orange County elder neglect attorney as soon as you suspect that abuse is going on.